rachelharu/WeatherProject/README.md

 learned how to parse JSON

-used expresss to render a website with live api data
+used express to render a website with live api data

 parsed POST requests to the server